shed0n/Angular-RecipeBook/README.md

 ## Purpose
 Create an App with Shopping List and Recipe Book.
-This will recive updates  while the app is in development.
+This will receive updates  while the app is in development.